Skip to main content Link Search Menu Expand Document (external link)

 • Identify the components of the MMU and their functions in the context of address translation.

-5. Explore the Mechanisms of Demand Paging
+5. Outline the Mechanisms of Demand Paging

 • Define demand paging and discuss its role in memory management.